Welcome to our Library!

 Additional Academic Survival Tips

 As an international student, you may find it difficult to adapt the academic environment in Canada such as Classroom skills such as Note Taking, Presentation Group Work, relationship with your instructors, challenges of being an international student Writing related challenges such as writing styles and citations etc. The University offers professional assistance such as writing centre and Study Skills and Course Support.
-If you would like to discuss these with a librarian, please contact the Liaison Librarian for International Students.
+If you would like to discuss these with a librarian, please contact the library.

 Selected Recreational Reading